GULibrarySandbox/data-vis-basics/content/6-rawgraphs.md

 Labels:
 - No need to show labels, but you can play with this to see the difference.

 It is now quite easy to see the maximum temperatures which were most prevalent at different times of the year, with some darker clusters in mid-January to early February, and from mid-April to early May.
-You can turn off the data points and just see the clusters, however it then doesn’t show the individual temperatures.
-{% endcapture %} {% include card.md header="Step 4: Customise the chart" text=text %}
+You can turn off the data points and just see the clusters, however it then doesn’t show the individual temperatures.{% endcapture %} {% include card.md header="Step 4: Customise the chart" text=text %}

 {% capture text %}
 - Name the chart according to a file name convention required by the publisher or your data management protocols.
 - Change the file type according to publisher requirements, `.jpg` will provide the highest quality file from this tool.
 - Select download

-To make further changes to the chart, use a image editor tool such as those demonstrated in [Create a publication quality image](https://griffithunilibrary.github.io/data-vis-basics/content/4-convert.html) activities.
-{% endcapture %} {% include card.md header="Step 5.
+To make further changes to the chart, use a image editor tool such as those demonstrated in [Create a publication quality image](https://griffithunilibrary.github.io/data-vis-basics/content/4-convert.html) activities.{% endcapture %} {% include card.md header="Step 5.
 Export" text=text %}

 -----